Dragon Boat Festival

-The Dragon Boat Festival (端午节 (端午節, Duānwǔ jié)) is a traditional Chinese holiday which occurs on the fifth day of the fifth month of the Chinese calendar, which corresponds to late May or June in the Gregorian calendar.
+The Dragon Boat Festival (端午节 (端午節, Duānwǔ jié)) is a traditional Chinese holiday that occurs on the fifth day of the fifth month of the Chinese calendar, which corresponds to late May or early June in the Gregorian calendar.
+The holiday commemorates Qu Yuan who was the beloved prime minister of the southern Chinese state of Chu during the Warring States period, about 600 B.C. to 200 B.C., and is celebrated by holding dragon boat races and eating sticky rice dumplings called zongzi, which were southern Chinese traditions.
+Dragon Boat Festival integrates praying for good luck and taking respite from the summer heat.

-A commemoration of the ancient poet Qu Yuan, the holiday is celebrated by holding dragon boat races and eating sticky rice dumplings called zongzi.
+In September 2009, UNESCO officially approved the holiday's inclusion in the Representative List of the Intangible Cultural Heritage of Humanity, becoming the first Chinese holiday to be selected.

 Names

-The English language name for the holiday is Dragon Boat Festival, used as the official English translation of the holiday by the People's Republic of China.
-It is also referred to in some English sources as Double Fifth Festival which alludes to the date as in the original Chinese name.
+The English language name for the holiday is "Dragon Boat Festival", used as the official English translation of the holiday by the People's Republic of China.
+It is also referred to in some English sources as Double Fifth Festival which alludes to the day of the festival according to the Chinese calendar.